-The loss of fuel from a storage tank on a refuelling vessel scenario assumed a spill of 80m3 over a 6 hour period.
-Figure 5.6 shows the probability of surface exposure at day 5 under winter wind and current conditions.
-As with the crude oil spill, the probability envelope extended predominantly in the westerly direction (approximately 120km towards the west and <10km towards the east) reflecting the oceanic circulation and the predominant wind direction during this season.
-Under this scenario, the modelling predicted <1% probability that oil would reach the Timor coastline.
-The predicted minimum time to exposure was 2 days (Figure 5.7).
+The diesel spill scenario was for the loss from a storage tank on a refuelling vessel and assumed a spill of 80m3 over a 6 hour period.
+Figure 5.5 shows the probability of surface exposure under winter and summer wind and current conditions, respectively.
+As with the crude oil spill, during winter (April - September), the probability envelope extended predominantly in a westerly direction (approximately 100km towards the west and <20km towards the east).
+Under this scenario, the modelling predicted a <1% probability that oil would reach the Timor coastline.
+The predicted minimum time to exposure was 2 days.
 By this time 50% of the original spill volume would have evaporated and the remainder would have dispersed into the water column.